GrosQuildu/io_erp_crm/backend/README.md

 Default users credentials can be found in application.properties.

-Remember to change them and default basic auth credentials.
+Remember to change them and the default basic auth credentials.